 What our students say about our program

-Hear from current students about what they love about SE at UCSD as well as their advice for you: Gabriel
+Hear from current students about what they love about Structural Engineering at UCSD as well as their advice for you: Gabriel

 "My favorite part about SE at UCSD is that when I am facing a problem, whether the problem requires a technical or professional advice, I know I can always go around SME and talk to the master's students, PhD students, professors, and academic advisors to get the advice that I need.
 From my experience in SE at UCSD, an important lesson I have learned is that when choosing a school or a company to work at after graduation, it is really important that there is a sense of community with people who are happy to help you out.
 I think that all the people in the SE department really create that sense of community that I have learned is so important." - Jessica, SE senior